 IRS Form 8379 Instructions

 Perhaps you were expecting a big tax refund when you received a notice of offset indicating that the Department of Treasury is using your federal tax refund to pay your spouse’s debt.
-While you won’t be able to get your entire refund back, you can use IRS Form 8379 to ask the IRS for injured spouse relief.
-This tax form might help you get your share of the refund that you were otherwise entitled to.
+If this is the case, you can file IRS Form 8379 to ask the Internal Revenue Service for injured spouse relief and to receive your share of a joint tax refund.

 Let’s start with discussing going through this tax form, step by step.